 Five Female Jazz Singers You Should Listen to

 Jazz has been a popular musical style since the latter years of the nineteenth century.
 It has deep origins in the African-American culture of New Orleans, Louisiana.
-Today, it has dramatically extended beyond that area, becoming a widely-appreciated genre all around the world.
+Today, it has dramatically extended beyond that area, becoming a widely appreciated genre all around the world.

 Jazz was spread to a range of audiences worldwide in the 1920s with the advent of the Jazz Age.
 The innovative music genre has been influenced by a large number of eminent jazz singers, including several outstanding female vocalists.